aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 * Added: Inline Strong's Definitions - Displayed at top of search results when search includes Strong's number(s).
 * Added: Disambiguation links - For when using the single request field but requesting something that could be either a keyword or a book of the Bible.
 * Added: More config options and expanded config page into tabs.
-* Added: Official release of our API code.
+* Added: Official release of our API source code.
 * Bugfix: Fixed positioning of strongs dialog when inclosed in a positiioned element

 = 2.7.7 =